 The primary way we avoid food waste in our operations is by increasing the sell-through of food products.
 We have strengthened our forecasting and ordering tools to improve inventory flow, adjusted store fixtures to increase product turnover, enhanced distribution centers and offered discounts on food that is close to its expiration date.
-These efforts have produced positive results: for Walmart U.S., we wasted 57 million fewer food units in our fresh departments in FY2020 than we did the previous fiscal year, and we sold more than 300 million food units through food discount programs.
+These efforts have produced positive results: for Walmart U.S., we wasted 57 million fewer food units in our fresh departments in 2019 than we did the previous fiscal year, and we sold more than 256 million food units through food discount programs in 2020.

 Finally, if food is no longer edible, we work to convert it to animal feed, compost or energy.
 Our stores in Argentina, Canada, Chile, Japan, South Africa, United Kingdom and the United States, for example, send a portion of their food waste to anaerobic digestion plants, which break down the food into gases that can be used as fuel and fertilizers.

 Beyond our own operations, we also engage our suppliers and customers in efforts to reduce food loss and waste.
-Through Project Gigaton, Walmart encourages our suppliers to measure and report food waste; introduce practices for reprocessing, donating and recycling; and standardize date labeling, in line with the Consumer Goods Forum’s Date Labeling Call to Action, for example with “Best If Used By” date labels (unless a food safety or regulatory reason prevents it).
-Based on a survey of our suppliers, we estimate that in FY2020 98% of our Walmart U.S. private brand food sales came from items carrying this label.
+Through Project Gigaton, Walmart encourages our suppliers to measure and report food waste; introduce practices for reprocessing, donating and recycling; and standardize date labeling, in line with the Consumer Goods Forum’s Date Labeling Call to Action.
+We worked with our private brand suppliers to transition to “Best If Used By” date labels (unless a food safety or regulatory reason prevents it).
+Based on a survey of our suppliers, we estimate 84% of our Walmart U.S. private brand food sales came from items carrying this label in 2020.

 *Based on review of material handling and waste diversion processes in Argentina, Canada, Central America (includes the countries of Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua), Chile, China, India, Japan, Mexico, South Africa, U.K. and U.S., as reported by waste vendors, food banks and stores.
 In cases where certified or otherwise documented weights were not available due to industry challenges, they have been estimated based on waste audits, historical data, extrapolation for similar facilities in size and scope, etc.